Political views of American academics: On students

-Since the modern conservative movement in the United States began in the mid-20th century, conservative authors have argued that college students are no longer taught how to think, but what to think, as a result of the domination of far-left faculty.
+Since the modern conservative movement in the United States began in the mid-20th century, some conservative authors have argued that college students are no longer taught how to think, but what to think, as a result of the domination of far-left faculty.
 William F. Buckley's God and Man at Yale: The Superstitions of "Academic Freedom", Allan Bloom's The Closing of the American Mind, Dinesh D'Souza's Illiberal Education, and Roger Kimball's Tenured Radicals have made such arguments.

 George Yancey argues that there is little evidence that the political orientation of faculty members affects the political attitudes of their students.
 A study by Mack D. Mariani and Gordon J. Hewitt published in 2008 examined ideological changes in college students between their first and senior years and found that these changes correlated with that of most Americans between the ages of 18 and 24 during the same time period, and there was no evidence that faculty ideology was "associated with changes in students' ideological orientation" and concluded that students at more liberal schools "were not statistically more likely to move to the left" than students at other institutions.
 Similarly, Stanley Rothman, April Kelly-Woessner, and Mathew Wossner found in 2010 that students' "aggregate attitudes do not appear to vary much between their first and final years," and wrote that this "raises some questions about charges that campuses politically indoctrinate students."
 Analysis of a survey of students' political attitudes by M. Kent Jennings and Laura Stoker found that the tendency of college graduates to be more liberal is largely due to "the fact that more liberal students are more likely to go to college in the first place."

 According to a 2020 study, there is regression to the mean effect among individuals who go to college.
 Both left-wing and right-wing students become more moderate during their time in college.